Learn to Skate & Skating School

 Twin Ponds East:

-For the summer, Learn to skate classes are offered on Monday evenings, 5:45 – 6:45 pm.
+Learn to skate classes are offered on Monday evenings, 5:45 – 6:45 pm and Saturday mornings, 10:00 – 11:00 am.
 These classes are for all ages.
-Twin Ponds offers tots only classes for ages 6 and under and is on Tuesdays, 9:30 – 10:30 am and Thursdays, 1:00 – 2:00 pm if your tot does not want to attend the “all ages” classes on Mondays.
+Twin Ponds offers tots only classes for ages 6 and under on Tuesdays, 9:30 – 10:30 am or Thursdays, 1:00 – 2:00 pm if your tot does not want to attend the “all ages” classes on Mondays.
 Pre-registration is required for the tots classes.
 For more information, please click on the link below to download the learn to skate brochure.

 Twin Ponds West: